alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-06-europes-second-wave-is-not-as-bad-as-it-seems.md

 - T-cell immunity.
 After the first wave ripped through these countries, many people were exposed and developed T-cell immunity despite not becoming infected.
 Cross-reactive T-cell immunity from common cold coronaviruses may have already been present in 20% or more of the populations.
 - Casedemic.
 As testing becomes widespread, PCR tests detect false positives as well as true positives of RNA being detected in minute quantities.
-- Dry tinder theory.
+- Dry tinder.
 Many of the countries that saw huge death rates in the first waves had not had bad flu seasons in a number of years, leading to many people susceptible to the Covid pneumonia in those countries.
 - The D614G mutation is less lethal.
 A few epidemiologists including Didier Raoult have suggested that D614G may be less lethal than the virus that ripped through Europe in March.
 - Improved medical treatment.
 It could be that improved medicine is leading to a much lower death rate.
 All the same, hospitalisations would be expected to increase as they did in the first waves, and this does not appear to be the case.